 Dr Boris Mak Rehabilitation Medicine Trainee Award for Best Presentation

-This prize is awarded to the best presentation by New Zealand trainees at the annual New Zealand Rehabilitation Medicine Symposium.
-This prize is made possible due to the generosity of Dr Mak's family.
+The prize is awarded to the best presentation by a New Zealand trainee at the annual New Zealand Rehabilitation Medicine Symposium.
+This prize is made possible through the generosity of Dr Boris Mak's family.

 - Read the Terms & Conditions (Prizes)

-- Submit your abstract following the provided guidelines via email to firstname.lastname@example.org
+- Submit your abstract following the provided abstract guidelines via email to email@example.com

 - The method of selection is to be competitive and judges will consider and select on the basis of the following criteria:

-- The presentation (clarity of verbal communication, use of visual aids)
+- presentation (clarity of verbal communication, use of visual aids)

-- There shall be at least three judges to be identified and acknowledged at the start of judging.
+- At least three judges will be identified and acknowledged at the start of judging.

-- Each representative will be allocated 10 minutes for their talk (maximum), with an additional 3 minutes (maximum) for questions and answers.
+- Each representative will be allocated 10 minutes maximum for their presentation, with an additional three (3) minutes maximum for questions and answers.

-For more information on the Dr Boris Mak Rehabilitation Medicine Trainee Award, please contact please contact email@example.com
+For more information on the Dr Boris Mak Rehabilitation Medicine Trainee Award, please email firstname.lastname@example.org